Let's get you here.

 Students whose first language is not English must submit either a TOEFL, IELTS score, or a certificate from ELS Language Centers in order to meet the minimum English proficiency requirement for admission to the Conservatory.

 March 1 - An official score report or ELS certificate from within the past 12 months must be received by the Office of Admission.
 This cannot be a photocopy or screenshot.
-If this is not a passing score, the admitted student will be required to enroll in the Conservatory's Summer English Program, or equivalent class.
+If this is not a passing score, admitted students will receive conditional admission until the May 1 deadline below is met.

 International students who have completed at least two years of full-time academic study at an English-speaking college or university at the time of application may request an exemption from this requirement by submitting a formal request to the Associate Dean for Academic Affairs by the application submission deadline for their chosen program.
-Exceptions to the minimum requirements will be considered on a case-by-case basis.
-Please contact email@example.com.
+Please contact firstname.lastname@example.org with any questions.

 TOEFL (Test of English as a Foreign Language): school code of 4744